Read straight through, or jump to the section you want to read

 - Authorization workflow:

-Identity governance and administration systems generate value by applying the identity and entitlement changes produced by the above processes to account repositories, using connectors that can:
+Identity governance and administration platforms generate value by applying the identity and entitlement changes produced by the above processes to account repositories, using connectors that can:

 - List existing accounts and groups.